 - Embedded analytics and multi-tenant setups require Enterprise tier; the starting price conversation with sales is longer than for Metabase or Power BI

 Sigma is what happens when you take a spreadsheet interface and attach it directly to a Snowflake or BigQuery table without extracting data.
-554 G2 reviews average 4.4/5, with the consistent praise around the warehouse-native model and the consistent friction being the opaque pricing.
-In our partner network, the Sigma deployments that worked best were at Series B and above, where the data team already ran dbt and wanted to give the business team a governed exploration surface.
+557 G2 reviews average 4.4/5, with the consistent praise around the warehouse-native model and the consistent friction being the opaque pricing.
+Sigma tends to work best at Series B and above, where the data team already runs dbt and wants to give the business team a governed exploration surface.
 Vendr’s Sigma pricing data shows median annual contracts at $61,158, ranging from $17,500 to $131,453.
 If you’re on Snowflake or BigQuery and tired of explaining why the Tableau dashboard and the dbt model don’t match, Sigma is the answer.

 Pricing breakdown